jonbeebe/jonbeebe.github.io/_posts/2014-10-19-back-to-bbedit.md

 And that's really it.
 BBEdit is almost perfect for my needs, and I plan on sticking with it for the long haul.
 If you're in the same boat as me and want to switch to BBEdit but are tied to other tools, see if an AppleScript can't do most of the heavy lifting for you.

 [^1]: Read more about its history on the [BBEdit Wikipedia page][bbedit-wikipedia].
+[^2]: At the time TextWranger was for all intents and purposes "BBEdit 9 Lite", and it stayed that way for a while after BBEdit 10 was released.
+I happily upgraded.
+It has long since been updated to basically being a "lite" version of BBEdit 10, however.

 [barebones]: http://www.barebones.com
 [omni]: http://www.omnigroup.com